-Bahrain was a British Colony since the 1960s along with other Arabian Gulf territories.
-According to a treaty signed with the British, Bahrain had British protection in case of sea attacks.
+Bahrain was a British Colony since the 1960s, along with other Arabian Gulf territories.
+According to a treaty signed with the British, Bahrain had British protection in sea attacks.
 Bahrain was not allowed to establish international relations without the permission of the British.

 We can say that the British had full control over Bahrain.
-Due to World War II, people of Bahrain became discontent with the British presence in their country.
+Due to World War II, the people of Bahrain became discontent with their country’s British presence.
 So, rebellions and conflicts began throughout the country.

 On the 15th of December, 1971, the British completely left Bahrain.
 So, Bahrain celebrates the national day on 16th December every year.